Dkim61/Dkim61/README.md

 # :bow:  Hey!
 I'm David! :bow:

-Experienced Full Stack Software Engineer who specializes in Javascript, and Python!
+Experienced Full Stack Software Engineer who specializes in React, Vue and Django!
+Obtained a background and degree in economics from Binghamton University with strong communication and collaborative skills.

 ## Get in Touch :mailbox: